Skip to main content

 In honor of the U.S. Department of Energy Solar Decathlon—which challenges 20 collegiate teams to design, build, and operate solar-powered houses that are cost-effective, energy-efficient, and attractive—we are profiling each of the 20 teams participating in the competition.

+Photo of a group of people posing in front of a building shell.
 The WaterShed team with Solar Decathlon Director Richard King and University of Maryland faculty and officials at the shed-raising event April 7 (Credit: Jennifer Towbin/U.S. Department of Energy Solar Decathlon)

 On a pleasant day at the University of Maryland’s College Park campus, a mix of students, faculty, and press gathered to witness a shed-raising—an event marking the start of construction for the WaterShed team’s Solar Decathlon 2011 entry.
 For the past year and a half, nearly 300 students from a variety of disciplines have joined in the demanding yet rewarding process of building an energy-efficient house.